 Where resolutions come from.

-A formal expression of opinion or intention agreed on by a legislative body, committee, or other formal meeting, typically after taking a vote.
+- A formal expression of opinion or intention agreed on by a legislative body, committee, or another formal meeting, typically after taking a vote.

 These definitions of resolution basically all boil down to solving a problem.
 Is thinking up a problem so you can make a goal to resolve it actually worth it?

 The difference between goals and resolutions.